SAP/jenkins-library/documentation/docs/scenarios/ui5-sap-cp/Readme.md

 ### Optional environment

-Optionally, [fioriOnCloudPlatformPipeline](https://sap.github.io/jenkins-library/steps/fioriOnCloudPlatformPipeline) allows to deploy into  a NEO environment.
-Refer to the [neoDeploy](https://sap.github.io/jenkins-library/steps/neoDeploy/) documentation for details.
+Optionally, you can use [fioriOnCloudPlatformPipeline](https://sap.github.io/jenkins-library/steps/fioriOnCloudPlatformPipeline) to deploy your build result into the Neo environment.
+For more information, see [neoDeploy](https://sap.github.io/jenkins-library/steps/neoDeploy/).

 ```yaml
 steps: